keirparker/Enigma/README.md

 There is already functionality for this in the 'detection' algorithims the translation library uses, but there would be definite value in creating such a visual aid.

 The end
-Thanks for the opportunity to take on this project, it was a lot of fun and I learned a lot.